 Following the interview, navigate to the contractor’s profile and look for the Send Offer button.
 You’ll be asked to provide specific details about this role, including the pay rate you’re offering and the weekly schedule.
 Those details form the structure of the contract offer, which the contractor can then accept or decline.

-Once a contract offer has been accepted, you will be charged your initial seat fee. ($240, prorated based on the time remaining in the month).
+Once a contract offer has been accepted, you will be charged your initial seat fee -- $240 or $160, depending on which plan you choose -- prorated based on the time remaining in the month.

 The interview was . . . just OK.
 Can I interview someone else?